 Here are the top 10 issues associated with medical billing.

 1) Patient Education

 Keeping your patients educated and informed when it comes to their billing is a challenge all providers face.
 Research shows that when a patient knows more about their bill (balance, payment methods, and options) they are more likely to make their payment.
 Quality practice management software, EHR, and billing software can help you accomplish this more effectively.

 2) On-time Payments

 Whether it be from the insurance company or a payment directly from the patient, making sure you get a payment in a timely fashion is sometimes difficult.
-Certain vendors of medical billing software offer help to increase on-time patient payments.
+Certain vendors of medical billing software for practices offer help to increase on-time patient payments.

 3) Payment Accessibility

 It could be the software you are currently using or the lack of software at all but providers that offer fewer ways to make payments will see a decrease in on-time payments.
 Make sure you offer multiple options including online payments and credit card payments.
 Increasing accessibility is always a plus.